State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsubsection{IR4: Performance Metrics}

-Performance metrics refer to the performance of operations of an asset or its components.
+Performance metrics refer to the operational performance of an asset or its components.
 Various metrics have been developed and employed to quantify the performance of components in PMx systems.
-These metrics, which can be either customized for specific applications or based on standardized industry measures, provide valuable insights for making informed maintenance decisions and scheduling appropriate maintenance activities.
-Customized metrics are tailored to the unique characteristics and requirements of a particular component, taking into account its specific operating conditions and potential failure modes.
-Examples of customized metrics might include wear rates for specific material combinations \cite{woldman2015abrasive}, performance degradation curves for a unique machine design \cite{aivaliotis2021industrial}, or efficiency loss rates for particular environmental conditions.
+These metrics, which can be customized for specific applications or based on standardized industry measures, provide valuable insights for making informed maintenance decisions and scheduling appropriate maintenance activities.
+Customized metrics are tailored to the unique characteristics and requirements of a particular component, considering its specific operating conditions and potential failure modes.
+Examples of customized metrics might include wear rates for specific material combinations~\cite{woldman2015abrasive}, performance degradation curves for a unique machine design~\cite{aivaliotis2021industrial}, or efficiency loss rates under particular environmental conditions.
 Standardized metrics, on the other hand, are based on industry-wide benchmarks or accepted best practices.
-These metrics provide a consistent and comparable way of assessing the performance of structures or components across different applications and industries.
-Examples of standardized metrics include the mean time between failures (MTBF) \cite{duenckel2017preventive, hruz2020innovative}, mean time to repair (MTTR) \cite{masood2019aiops}, or overall equipment effectiveness (OEE).
-For a more in-depth understanding of how IR4 (i.e., performance metrics) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{xiong2021digital,roy2020digital,yu2021digital}.
+These metrics offer a consistent and comparable way to assess the performance of structures or components across different applications and industries.
+Examples of standardized metrics include the mean time between failures~\cite{duenckel2017preventive,hruz2020innovative}, mean time to repair~\cite{masood2019aiops}, and overall equipment effectiveness.
+For a more detailed exploration of how IR4 is utilized within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{xiong2021digital,roy2020digital,yu2021digital}.